josehuitron/buildthefounder/README.md

 # buildthefounder
-Modified lead-generation playbooks for the Founder First Approach™ — Build the founder.
+Modified playbooks for the Founder First Approach™ — Build the founder.
 Build the future.™

 **Founder First Approach™**
-Modified impact playbooks by Jose Huitron
+Modified playbooks by Jose Huitron

 In a world obsessed with products, metrics, and velocity, we believe the highest-leverage work is **building the founder first**.